TL;DR

 2 questions to ask them:

-- Tactical: “Where does the serverless tier land in the platform-team roadmap — feature-parity push or a separate codebase?”
+- Tactical: “Where does the serverless tier land in the platform-team roadmap — a feature-parity push or a separate codebase?”

 - Strategic: “Six months out, what does it mean for this team if Sift becomes the default observability layer for Acme customers?”